 The Transplant Center has dedicated staff members who will assist patients and families in finding affordable lodging.
 In addition, counseling is available to help with managing the transplant process.

-Watch the American Society of Transplant Surgeons' Kidney Transplantation: A Guide for Patients and their Families video.
+Learn more about kidney transplants from a transplant patient’s point of view: The American Society of Transplant Surgeons’ Kidney Transplantation: A Guide for Patients and their Families.